-Minnesota law allows you to inform others of your healthcare wishes.
+Minnesota law allows you to inform others of your health care wishes.
 You have the right to state your wishes or appoint an agent in writing so that others will know what you want if you can't tell them because of illness or injury.
-The information that follows tells about health care directives and how to prepare them.
-It does not give every detail of the law.
+The information that follows tells It does not give every detail of the law.